apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 blobGcMaxAgeInSecs (long) - 86400
 : BLOB Garbage Collector (GC) logic would only consider those BLOBs for GC which are not accessed recently (currentTime - lastModifiedTime > blobGcMaxAgeInSecs).
 For example, as per default, only those BLOBs which have been created 24 hours in the past would be considered for GC.
+ It is strongly advised to not set this property to a very low value of say a few minutes but only set it to a hour at a minimum.
+This is to ensure that the NodeStore(s) have had the time to flush out its internal data structures to persistence and the references to recently added blobs are accounted.

 blobTrackSnapshotIntervalInSecs (long) - 43200
 : The blob ids cached/tracked locally are synchronized with the DataStore at this interval.
 Any additions and